Phisto/TagLib/README.md

 github "Phisto/TagLib" ~> 1.0
 ```

 ### Manually

 If you prefer not to use Carthage, you can integrate TagLib into your project manually.
-You only need to build and add the TagLib framework (TagLib.framework) to your project.
+You need to build and add the TagLib framework (TagLib.framework) to your project yourself.

 ## Usage